Obadiah of Bertinoro: Religion

-Bertinoro is best known as the primary commentator of the Mishnah; since its appearance (Venice, 1549) hardly an edition of the Mishnah has been printed without it.
+Bartenura is best known as the primary commentator of the Mishnah; since its appearance (Venice, 1549) hardly any edition of the Mishnah has been printed without it.
 The commentary is based mainly on Rashi and Maimonides.
 Dedicated Mishnah study had been a marginal phenomenon in Jewish communities for many centuries; the few commentaries that were published tended to be limited to the tractates not covered by the Talmud, while Maimonides' commentary was written in Judeo-Arabic and thus inaccessible to many Jewish communities.
-Such study grew vastly in popularity in the late 16th century, aided by the spread of Bertinoro's accessible Hebrew Mishnah commentary.
+Such study grew vastly in popularity in the late 16th century, aided by the spread of Bartenura's accessible Hebrew Mishnah commentary.